 Community Conversations on Strengthening Panhandle Families

-As part of Child Abuse Prevention Month, Panhandle PBS and Texas PBS are partnering with the Prevention and Early Intervention division of the Texas Health and Human Services Commission to host an online community forum on strengthening Panhandle families to prevent child abuse before it occurs.
+As part of Child Abuse Prevention Month, Panhandle PBS and Texas PBS partnered with the Prevention and Early Intervention division of the Texas Health and Human Services Commission to host an online community forum on strengthening Panhandle families to prevent child abuse before it occurs.

-The event will combine speakers, a panel discussion and videos, with moderator Karen Welch, Panhandle PBS Content Producer, as moderator.
-Featured speakers will include:
+The event combined speakers, a panel discussion and videos, with moderator Karen Welch, Panhandle PBS Content Producer, as moderator.
+Featured speakers included:

 • Sasha Rasco, Prevention & Early Intervention, Texas Health and Human Services Commission, Austin

 • Kristie Tingle, Center for Public Policy Priorities, Austin

 • April Leming, The Bridge Children’s Advocacy Center, Amarillo

 A studio audience of community leaders and champions of child abuse prevention took part on site.

 Topics included demographics and trends in our region, understanding child development issues, protective factors, the importance of father involvement, and parenting needs and resources.
 The event focused on developing supportive family structures to help parents manage the stress that comes with parenting, encouraging communities to create nurturing environments for families, normalizing seeking help, and connecting those in need of help with resources.

 This project is part of the Help for Parents, Hope for Kids public awareness campaign sponsored by the Prevention and Early Intervention division of the Texas Health and Human Services Commission.
 Visit HelpandHope.org for parenting resources and a directory of locally available programs.